 1 Observability requirements can impair the performance requirements (e.g. computer throughput, bandwidth, and ground exploitation rate of telecommands).
 This has an impact when specifying the observability requirements (e.g. considering the need of oversampling).

-2 In case of ACG the capability of a code generator to automatically instrument the code - and to remove such code parts - to cover observability requirements is considered.5.2.4.105.2.4.11Verification, validation and system integration
+2 In case of ACG the capability of a code generator to automatically instrument the code - and to remove such code parts - to cover observability requirements is considered.

+Security constraints for the software development and integration environment (5.2.4.10)

+The SSS shall list the specific security constraints for the software development and integration environment.

+Secure software delivery requirements (5.2.4.11)

+The SSS shall specify the requirements for secure software delivery.

+Verification, validation and system integration

 Verification and validation process requirements (5.2.3.1)